-2. We will work to improve our communities and places, making sure good mental health and wellbeing central.
+2. We will work to improve our communities and places, ensuring that good mental health and wellbeing is central to everything we do

 - Working to reduce crime and antisocial behaviour and promoting community safety. - Enhancing community connectedness and enabling communities to develop local solutions through an assetbased approach. - Ensuring a range of local and affordable activities and events are available to people of all ages.